 - Earn the minimum Cumulative GPA as outlined in the agreement for your specific major.
-Bellarmine College of Liberal Arts: Minimum 3.25 cumulative GPA.
-College of Communications and Fine Arts: Minimum 3.25 cumulative GPA.
-College of Business Administration: Minimum 3.50 cumulative GPA. - Complete a minimum of 30 transferable units including additional major coursework as required (please check with a counselor). - Programs NOT included in the LMU Transfer Admission Agreement: All Majors in The School of Film and Television, and all majors in The Seaver College of Science and Engineering. - Complete the online LMU transfer guarantee program form at engage.lmu.edu/register/guarantee. - Submit the Common Application/LMU Supplemental application at www.commonapp.org (OR) the LMU Online Application at engage.lmu.edu/apply/ AND official transcripts from all colleges/universities attended to LMU by the February 1 deadline.
+Bellarmine College of Liberal Arts, College of Communications and Fine Arts, and College of Science and Engineering: Minimum 3.25 cumulative GPA.
+College of Business Administration: Minimum 3.50 cumulative GPA. - Complete a minimum of 30 transferable units including additional major coursework as required (please check with a counselor). - All Majors in the School of Film and Television are NOT included in the LMU Transfer Admission Agreement. - Complete the online LMU transfer guarantee program form at engage.lmu.edu/register/guarantee. - Submit the Common Application/LMU Supplemental application at www.commonapp.org (OR) the LMU Online Application at engage.lmu.edu/apply/ AND official transcripts from all colleges/universities attended to LMU by the February 1 deadline.